A video summary of this post:

 There are plenty of basic online BSL courses.
 Most of the courses cover the content from module 101 of the BSL level 1 qualification awarded by Signature.
 Online courses are great because you can access all the video content instantly, anytime and anywhere that is convenient for you.

 Unfortunately, not all online courses are of equal quality.
 Beware of the mass-produced cheap or ‘free’ courses as there is no quality control.
 We have signed up for courses to view the content and some courses are shockingly poor.
 Basic concepts like fingerspelling are not explained competently and some handshapes have the potential to cause injury!
-This is why all courses suggested on this site have been reviewed before being recommended.
+This is why all courses suggested on this site have been checked to see if they are bona fide before being recommended.

 Online BSL courses are great for anyone who wants to enhance their communication skills.
 Some are suitable for children too e.g. as part of a Guides/Scouts badge or Duke of Edinburgh Award.
 Online courses are also useful for people who come into contact with deaf people intermittently such as receptionists, taxi drivers or retail staff.

 Some tutors offer a hybrid course where all BSL topics are accessed via an online video course.
 At the end of the course, you get a live online session with a deaf tutor.
 Once you complete the online materials, you can book your live online session at a suitable time for you and the tutor.
 This is a great way of learning because you can test your fluency in a conversation with a tutor.

 This is a perfect way of learning for shift workers or for people who are busy during the day.
 You can learn at your own pace and book a tutorial at a time that suits you.

 Most introductory courses are classroom courses that take place at the weekend or once a week in the evening.
 The benefit of learning in a classroom is that you meet and interact with a Deaf sign language user during the sessions.
 You also benefit from being in a group with other learners so you may well make new friends as well as learn a new language!